Cobalt and its Compounds

 EU Parliament Petition 2171/2025 on LARCO Restructuring and Critical Raw Materials

-A new EU Parliament petition calls for the reopening of Greece’s LARCO plant to secure domestic supplies of nickel and cobalt, classified as Critical Raw Materials.
-This highlights the growing tension between EU state aid enforcement and the strategic necessity of maintaining internal industrial capacity for the green transition.
+A European Parliament petition calls for the reopening of Greece’s LARCO plant to secure domestic supplies of nickel and cobalt.
+This highlights the strategic tension between EU state aid enforcement and the urgent need to maintain internal industrial capacity for critical raw materials.

 europarl.europa.euEuropean UnionEuropean UnionGreeceGreece